Restore us, Lord God of Armies: make your face shine on us, so that we may be saved. Psalm 80:19 (CSB)

 That was not to be.
 As Susannah’s faith grew, she realized that Jesus came to be the suffering, Savior.
 The man acquainted with grief.
 And somehow, she came to love this Messiah more than a victorious military conqueror.
 His mission was meant to save people from their sin.
 She knew He would keep His promise.

-But he was pierced because of our rebellion,
+But he was pierced for our transgressions.

-punishment for our peace was on him,
+The punishment that brought our peace was on him;

-Isaiah 53:5
+Isaiah 53:5 (WEB)

 As she sat and listened to His parables, she felt drawn toward a grace that was for her.
 Susannah realized that she needed this kind of Savior.
 Not one who would make her rich or restore all that she had lost.
 When Jesus came, He revived her wounded heart.